-This command commits a file you are working on to the local repository.
+This command commits everything in the staging area to the local repository.
 It will be committed to the directory in the repository that mirrors the directory that you are in locally.
 The -m switch commits a comment that will be logged by Git.
 Always include a comment.